 (b) Prior to the disclosure, the mentally disabled person shall be informed, in writing, of the request, the name of the person requesting the information, the reason for the request, and the specific information being provided.
 Prior to disclosure the mentally disabled person shall be provided the opportunity to give or withhold consent.
 If the mentally disabled person withholds consent, the information shall not be disclosed and the family member or other person shall be provided the opportunity to appeal.
 Disclosures shall be limited to information regarding diagnosis, admission to or discharge from a treatment facility, the name of the medication prescribed, side effects of such prescribed medication.

-(c) On or before April 1, 1993, the department of mental health, retardation, and hospitals shall promulgate rules and regulations to further define and interpret the provisions of this section.
+(c) On or before April 1, 1993, the department of behavioral healthcare, developmental disabilities and hospitals shall promulgate rules and regulations to further define and interpret the provisions of this section.
 In the development of these rules and regulations, the department shall work with an advisory committee composed, at a minimum, of proportionate representation from the following: the Coalition of Consumer Self Advocates, the Alliance for the Mentally Ill, the Mental Health Association of R.I., the Council of Community Mental Health Centers, the mental health advocate, and Rhode Island Protection and Advocacy Services.
 Rules and regulations by the department shall include the provision of an appeals process, which would serve to protect the rights of mentally disabled persons under the law.